Friends of Swindon Museum and Art Gallery (Swindon MAG)

 Website: Creative Wiltshire

-Swindon’s Create Studios has received £34,300 from the Heritage Lottery Fund (HLF) for an exciting project, to explore and celebrate a unique archive of letters from Swindon’s First World War POWs.
-Young people will work alongside artists and historians to research the story of Mary Slade, who eventually received an MBE for her work mobilising the town’s community to respond to the POWs’ need.
+Swindon’s Create Studios received £34,300 from the Heritage Lottery Fund (HLF) to explore and celebrate a unique archive of letters from Swindon’s First World War POWs.
+Young people worked alongside artists and historians to research the story of Mary Slade, who eventually received an MBE for her work mobilising the town’s community to respond to the POWs’ need.

-This is the second HLF project, which sees Create working in partnership with Swindon Museum & Art Gallery.
-Curator, Sophie Cummings said, “Back to Black and White” celebrated the social history photographic archive of Albert Beaney, and brought new audiences to Swindon Museum and Art Gallery to see some of his work alongside photos and films by young people trained by the team at Create Studios.
+This is the second HLF project which saw Create working in partnership with Swindon MAG.
+Curator, Sophie Cummings said, “Our “Back to Black and White” project celebrated the social history photographic archive of Albert Beaney, and brought new audiences to Swindon Museum and Art Gallery to see some of his work alongside photos and films by young people trained by the team at Create Studios.
 We are very pleased to work in partnership again to introduce young people and new audiences to the important archives we hold on behalf of the town.”